 When I was boy growing up in a small Pentecostal church, biblical commentaries and seminaries were looked upon with suspicion.
-What did we need with all that 'readin and learnin' if we had the Holy Spirit to lead us into all truth?
+What did we need with all that readin'-and-learnin' if we had the Holy Spirit to lead us into all truth?

 In fairness, a lot of commentaries and seminaries back then were not worth owning or attending.

-But, thankfully, there have been great strides made in both; plus, many believers have come to realize that the better commentary writers are simply part of the teaching ministry of church --- a ministry gift of the Holy Spirit.
+But thankfully, there have been great strides made in both; plus, many believers have come to realize that the better commentary writers are simply part of the teaching ministry of church --- a ministry gift of the Holy Spirit.

 Dr. Craig Keener, who is a professor of New Testament at Palmer Theological Seminary, is one of those commentary writers giving that enterprise a good name.
+[UPDATE: Craig is currently a professor of biblical studies at Asbury Theological Seminary]

 He is the author of a one-volume commentary on the background of the New Testament.
 And to date, four more of his commentaries (covering five NT Books) have been published.
+[UPDATE: the background commentary has been revised and is available both for sampling and for purchase here.
+He has also written more commentaries, including a much-praised exegetical commentary on the book of Acts.]

 For next few weeks, Fridays on this blog will be devoted to an interview with Craig that largely covers his commentary writing.